IwakuraRein/Nagi/README.md

 ![](./doc/time-oct-tree.png)

+It is interesting that sorting the rays according to their material slightly lower the performance.
+The overhead of sorting might counteract the improvement brought by memory coalescing.

 However, when a mesh is rectangular and contain large triangles, like this mesh from the [Modern Hall scene](http://www.blendswap.com/blends/view/51997), the oct-tree fails to divide it effectively.

 ![](./doc/stair_case_mesh.png)

 The time cost for the Staircase scene increases to 8 seconds per spp.
-Therefore, I replaced the oct-tree with [bounding volume hiearchy described in PBRT](https://www.pbr-book.org/3ed-2018/Primitives_and_Intersection_Acceleration/Bounding_Volume_Hierarchies) and adopted [the stack-free traversal](https://arxiv.org/abs/1505.06022).
+Therefore, I replaced the oct-tree with BVH and adopted the stack-free traversal.
 This significantly improved the performance.
 The timecost for the Modern Hall scene droped to 10ms!

 ## [Denoiser](https://github.com/IwakuraRein/CIS-565-4-CUDA-Denoiser/blob/base-code/README.md)